xpadro/containers/hello-world/README.md

-Prints a hello world message on the console
+Prints a hello world message on the console, using an environment variable to print a name.

 ## Build the image
 Execute the following command in the folder where the Dockerfile is located: